 Yet again, it seems that there just aren’t a lot of Firefox add-ons in this category.
-FoxyTunes, the popular Firefox media controller, doesn’t seem to be supported anymore and another add-on, Harmony, which displays information about artists and scrobbles to Last.fm isn’t currently supported by the latest version of Firefox.
+FoxyTunes, the popular Firefox media controller, doesn’t seem to be supported anymore and another add-on, Harmony [No Longer Available], which displays information about artists and scrobbles to Last.fm isn’t currently supported by the latest version of Firefox.

 Joel has previously covered other tools to enhance Pandora, such as Anesidora for Chrome and FindThatBand for Chrome and Firefox, as well as others.